 Yesterday I wrote about fire and duct tape and sex.

-They are all great things in the right context, but can cause problems in the right context.
+They are all great things in the right context, but can cause problems in the wrong context.

 We were looking at 1 Thessalonians 4 and Paul’s instruction to “abstain sexual immorality.”
 As I explained yesterday, sex is something God designed to strengthen and reinforce the connection between a husband and wife and it is a beautiful, wonderful thing in that unique context.
 But it’s a very dangerous thing when taken out of that context.

 What we don’t usually stop to think about is that sex, when taken outside of the context of a committed marriage, can cause a great deal of collateral damage.

 We know that babies come from sex.
 When sex is taken outside of the marriage context, babies can be conceived without the loving family to support, care for, and nurture that child.

 Sexually transmitted diseases, as the term plainly explains, come from and are passed on through sexual activity.
 When sex is taken outside of the marriage context, those things get passed around from person to person to person.
 When sex is kept in the marriage context, there is almost no chance of those diseases entering into the relationship.

 But this barely scratches the surface of the potential collateral damage.
 In the very next verse in 1 Thessalonians, Paul seems to be warning us about the problems cause by the misuse of this good gift: